DaoCloud/DaoCloud-docs/docs/en/docs/insight/user-guide/quickstart/offline-install.md

          ```yaml
          source:
-           intermediateBundlesPath: insight-offline # The relative path to execute the charts-syncer command, not the relative path between this YAML file and the offline bundle
+           intermediateBundlesPath: insight-offline # The relative path to run the charts-syncer command, not the relative path between this YAML file and the offline bundle
          target:
            containerRegistry: 10.16.10.111 # need to be changed to your container registry url
            containerRepository: release.daocloud.io/insight # need to be changed to your image repository